ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: wait_for_event(event_id, timeout=hightime.timedelta(seconds=10.0))

-            Waits until the device has generated the specified event.
+            Waits until the specified channel(s) have generated the specified event.

             The session monitors whether each type of event has occurred at least once since the last time this method or the :py:meth:`nidcpower.Session.initiate`